sam-morin/DownTheTube-backend-python/README.md

 <br/>

-A basic YouTube viderooo downloader web GUI that runs in a docker container
+The Python backend for a basic YouTube viderooo downloader web GUI that runs in a docker container

 ### Background:
 There aren't really any self-hosted YouTube video downloader web applications that I was able to find on Github.
 I only searched for a few minutes though, so I'm sure there are some out there, maybe.